 In April 2014, we closed the purchase of Elkhorn, a small private company with light-oil assets in Southeast Saskatchewan.
-Following the purchase of these assets, Vermilion has made important improvements that reflect our focus on Safety, Integrated Sustainability, and Operational Excellence, based on our target to reduce flaring from this operation by 50% by 2020.
-This resulted in a significant focus on the reduction of flaring and vented solution gas at these s ites in 2015 and 2016,
+Following the purchase of these assets, Vermilion has made important improvements that reflect our focus on Safety, Integrated Sustainability, and operational excellence, based on our target to reduce flaring and venting from this operation by 50% by 2020.

-Beginning in 2015 and continuing into 2018, through the construction of new infrastructure, operational changes and increased infrastructure runtimes:
+Beginning in 2015 and continuing into 2019, through the construction of new infrastructure, operational changes and increased infrastructure runtimes have resulted in: